otacke/h5p-dictation/README.md

 - Do we need an option for different diff styles?
 - Automatic speed change?
 How to balance speed/pitch?
 - Add option for "drag the words" instead of text input fields?
 But then the name Dictation might be a little misleading
+- Indicator about how many tries are left